endorpersand/tsa-cybersecurity-practice-questions/crypto/frenchman.md

 I think they said:
 > **aidezmoi**!
 Ils m'ont laissé dans un lycée américain!

-I'm not sure, I don't speak French.
+I'm not sure; I don't speak French.

 Anyway, they seemed stressed about this sheet of paper.
 Any idea?